Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping for Nonlinear Channels

 The nonlinear behavior of SpSh, CCDM, and HiDM is shown in Fig.\,\ref{fig:performanceDM} and compared with i.i.d.
-MB symbols.
+MB symbols and uniform 64QAM (U-64QAM).
 The figure shows that in the linear regime, the best performance is obtained with MB symbols, closely followed by SpSh and CCDM, while the HiDM has the worst performance.
-This strictly follows the behaviour in Fig.\,\ref{fig:rateloss}.
+This strictly follows the behaviour in Fig.\,\ref{fig:rateloss}: at $\unit[-3]{dBm}$, the SE difference between HiDM and MB is about 0.15~bit/s/Hz, approximately equal to the HiDM rate loss of 0.16~bit/4D multiplied by $46.5/50$ to translate it to bit/s/Hz.
+For SpSh and CCDM, the rate losses are significantly lower and result in hardly noticeable SE differences in Fig.~\ref{fig:performanceDM}.
 Conversely, in the nonlinear regime, SpSh achieves the best performance, and i.i.d.
 MB symbols the worst.
 The HiDM approaches SpSh and CCDM for increasing power.
+As expected, U-64QAM has the worst performance, besides also having a higher rate ($6$ bit/2D rather than $4.6$ bit/2D).

 However, the performance improvement obtained by employing short-block-length DMs becomes nearly irrelevant when carrier phase recovery (CPR) is included in the system, as in all practical systems.
 Indeed, we have shown that also CPR mitigates some nonlinear interference---in fact, the same nonlinear interference that is avoided by reducing the PAS blocklength---improving the performance of all DMs and hiding the nonlinear shaping gain provided by short block length PAS in many practical scenarios \cite{civelli2023JLTNPN}.
 This behaviour is predicted by the nonlinear phase noise (NPN) metric, which, differently from EDI, Kurtosis, and LSAS, allows to account also for the impact of CPR \cite{civelli2023JLTNPN}.